evertec/athmovil-android-sdk/README.md

 ----
 ### Manifest
-Configure the activity where the payment response will be sent to on your manifest.
+Configure the activity where the payment response will be sent to on your manifest.(Note: You no longer need to add the QUERY _ALL_PACKAGES permission, Now you need to add the packaged mentioned below)

 ```xml
 <queries>